Long Term Care Initiative

-To address the decline in GP services to residential homes and the projected doubling of residents over the next 20 years, the GPSC’s Residential Care Initiative (RCI) was created to help enable divisions to develop local, scalable, sustainable and collaborative solutions that improve the care of patients receiving residential care services.
+To address the decline in GP services to long-term care facilities and the projected doubling of residents over the next 20 years, the GPSC’s Long-Term Care Initiative (LTCI) was created to help enable divisions to develop local, scalable, sustainable and collaborative solutions that improve the care of patients receiving residential care services.

-Through the RCI, our division is working on a local solution that helps enable our participating membership to meet the following five best practice expectations and three system-level outcomes:
+Through the LTCI, our division is working on a local solution that helps enable our participating membership to meet the following five best practice expectations and three system-level outcomes:

 Best Practice Expectations